docju/CyclingData/README.md

 Download or link to the Cycling Data.ipynb file and run in a suitable environment such as Jupyter lab or Zeppelin.
 It requires no extra software.

+##Files
+There are 7 files in the repository: this README, the Cycling Data python notebook, and the five data files mentioned above.

 ## Project Status
 Project is: Complete

+## Summary of Results
+Statistics were collected for the gender and age of customers as well as their subscription status.

+We showed which stations are prone to running out of bikes and which are prone to running out of spaces

+We showed that the 30 minute limit is reasonable for popular journeys and is not unfair with regards to gender

+We showed which routes had the biggest gender usage discrepancies

 ## Room for Improvement